Consult With an Experienced DUI Lawyer Today.

 • Mandatory community service

-If you are facing DUI charges with a prior DUI already on your record, it is crucial to hire a Scottsdale DUI defense attorney.
+If you are facing DUI charges with a prior DUI already on your record, it is crucial to hire an experienced Scottsdale DUI defense attorney.
 Facing felony charges can have permanent ramifications on your life, such as giving up the right to vote.
-An experienced Scottsdale DUI defense lawyer will do everything possible to minimize the Arizona DUI penalties that you face as a repeat offender, potentially protecting you from lengthy jail time and other life-changing consequences.
+A DUI lawyer in Scottsdale at The Law Offices of John Phebus Glendale Criminal and Personal Injury Lawyer will do everything possible to minimize the Arizona DUI penalties that you face as a repeat offender, potentially protecting you from lengthy jail time and other life-changing consequences.

 Blood and Breath Tests